UmeanNever/B2NER/README.md

 Our B2NER models, trained on B2NERD, outperform GPT-4 by 6.8-12.0 F1 points and surpass previous methods in 3 out-of-domain benchmarks across 15 datasets and 6 languages.

  - 📖 Paper: [Beyond Boundaries: Learning a Universal Entity Taxonomy across Datasets and Languages for Open Named Entity Recognition](http://arxiv.org/abs/2406.11192)
- - 🎮 Code Repo: This repository provides code for both training and inference.
+ - 🎮 Code Repo: This repository provides **code for both training and inference**.
 Refer to the usage instructions below.
  - 📀 Data: You can download from [HuggingFace](https://huggingface.co/datasets/Umean/B2NERD).
 See the data section below for more details.
  - 💾 Model (LoRA Adapters): We provide light-weight trained LoRA adapters for direct demo usage.
 See below [model usage](#quick-demo-with-b2ner-models) section.

 **Feature Highlights:**
  - Curated dataset (B2NERD) refined from the largest bilingual NER dataset collection to date for training Open NER models.
- - Achieves SoTA OOD NER performance across multiple benchmarks with light-weight LoRA adapters (<=50MB).
+ - Achieves **SoTA** OOD NER performance across multiple benchmarks with **light-weight LoRA adapters** (<=50MB).
  - Uses simple natural language format prompt, achieving 4X faster inference speed than previous SoTA which use complex prompts.
  - Easy integration with other IE tasks by adopting UIE-style instructions.
- - Provides a universal entity taxonomy that guides the definition and label naming of new entities.
+ - Provides a **universal entity taxonomy** that guides the definition and label naming of new entities.
  - We have open-sourced our data, code, and models, and provided easy-to-follow usage instructions.

 | Model | Avg.
 F1 on OOD English datasets  | Avg.
 F1 on OOD Chinese datasets | Avg.
 F1 on OOD multilingual dataset